engageub/InternetIncome/README.md

 | 28.
 [Surfe](https://surfe.be/video/1631650)(Browser Extension) | 29.
 [Slice](https://addslice.com/?crew=S2FLb) (Browser Extension) | |
 * Not Supported are the apps which are not available in docker environment, you may use them in windows.
 * [Adnade](https://t.co/KthcbzPa08) and [Ebesucher](https://www.ebesucher.com/?ref=engageub) use firefox browser inside the container, so they consume more resources compared to other containers.
+* If you wish to run windows apps on linux vps, please [Get Crossover](https://www.codeweavers.com/store?ad=1034).
+Single license can be used on muliple machines.
 ## :judge: Comparison of different apps based on proxy type

 | App Name | Residential/Home ISP | Datacenter/Hosting/VPS |Limit per Account|Devices per IP|